 - Promotion Congratulations

-If you have to deliver bad news, whether to a job applicant or an existing employee, these sample letters will help.
+If you have to deliver bad news, whether to a job applicant or an existing employee, these sample letters will help you frame your message.

 - Candidate Rejection Email Message